 What makes an ideal SRCD Federal Policy Fellow?

 SRCD fellows serve as ambassadors for developmental science.
 Therefore, scholarship, including graduate coursework and research expertise, is the most important qualification for the fellowship.
-Additionally, the fellow's previous professional experiences, policy interests, career goals, and interpersonal and communication skills are important considerations.
-Please visit the Federal Policy Fellowship Application Process page for more details.
+Additionally, the applicant's previous professional experiences, policy interests, career goals, and interpersonal and communication skills are important considerations.
+Applicants must demonstrate an understanding of and commitment to diversity, equity, and inclusion.

 Which SRCD Federal Policy Fellowship should I apply to?